-Auditions: What to Expect
+What to Expect on Audition Day

-On the day of your audition:
+On the Day of Your Audition

-- Be sure to find out about the information session and tours that will be going on throughout the audition day when you check in.
+- Be sure to find out about the information sessions and tours that will be going on throughout the audition day when you check in.
 You can expect to spend most of your day at SFCM.

 - Warm up in your designated warm up room.

-- The audition panel will likely say a few words of welcome to you, and they will allow you to choose the first piece that you perform.
+- The audition panel will likely say a few words of welcome to you, and they will often allow you to choose the first piece that you perform.

 - After your first selection, the panel will then choose the additional material that they would like to hear.